 If I’m asked for my business card I always answer with the same question, ‘What were you thinking?’
 It forces an answer and reveals their hand.

-Further Reading: Do Artists Need Business Cards?
+Read my advice and copy the way I do it: Do Artists Need Business Cards?
 (Warning: They Can Kill Your Trade)

 Commissions can be discussed there and then and if it’s an inquiry to buy a print, I urge them to quickly look through the portfolio ‘in real life’ before they go.